 The Commission recommends that PoMC should report the following service quality indicators during the next regulatory period:

-- per cent of vessels delayed (berth not available) - per cent of port users reporting satisfaction in customer surveys
+per cent of vessels delayed (berth not available)

+per cent of port customers reporting satisfaction in customer surveys.
+The survey should be conducted annually.

 The Commission's reasons for this small set of indicators are as follows.